2017 Master's Cohort

 Peter Carmack graduated magna cum laude in philosophy and humanities from Brigham Young University, where he later served as an adjunct professor of philosophy.
 His philosophical interests include the history of philosophy, philosophical pedagogy, epistemology, metaphysics, ethics, religion, political theory and science.
 He aspires to one day teach philosophy and theology at the university level.
-Outside the classroom, Peter is an accomplished entrepreneur, an avid reader and is trained in the marshal arts.
+Outside the classroom, Peter is an accomplished entrepreneur, an avid reader and is trained in the martial arts.

 Lia Curtis-Fine graduated from UNC Asheville with a bachelor's degree in philosophy and a minor in psychology, focusing on cognitive science.
 Her main research interests are in philosophy of consciousness, philosophy of cognitive science, early modern philosophy, and the places where these fields interact with the cognitive sciences.
 When she is not doing philosophy, Lia can be found cooking vegan and gluten-free foods, hiking, running, reading, meditating or practicing yoga.

 Daniel Friedman, originally from Budapest, Hungary, received a BA/MA in philosophy from Johns Hopkins University.
-His research interests are in epistemology, metaphysics and early modern philosophy.
-Outside the classroom, Daniel enjoys opera, traveling, cooking and following his beloved Chelsea Football Club in London's Premier League.
+His research interests are in epistemology, early modern philosophy, and metaphysics.
+Outside the classroom, Daniel enjoys opera, traveling, cooking, and following his beloved Chelsea F.C.

 William Grogan graduated from Southeastern University with bachelor's degree in practical ministries and a minor in Greek.
 His primary research interests include epistemology, philosophy of mind, philosophy of language, existentialism and ethics.
 Apart from academics, William enjoys music, reading and debate; he is an ENFP according to Myers-Briggs typology and a patterned sock enthusiast.